PMassicotte/eemR/cran-comments.md

 * There were no errors reported for R-release and R-devel.
 * There was 1 note concerning a change in my email address because I changed university.

+## Comment

+This is a re-submission from yesterday.
+CRAN URL and a better Description Field has been provited.